rswamidasan/Data_Science_GCD/CodeBook.md

 2. activity_labels.txt : Descriptive activity names for the codes present in the y_ files.

-The test and train data sets also have a directory named ìInertial Signalsî with files that contain the raw signal data.
+The test and train data sets also have a directory named ‚ÄúInertial Signals‚Äù with files that contain the raw signal data.
 These were not needed to create the tidy data [4].

-The ìUCI HAR Datasetî directory also has README.txt and features_info.txt files that provide information on the experiment.
+The ‚ÄúUCI HAR Dataset‚Äù directory also has README.txt and features_info.txt files that provide information on the experiment.

 #### 3. Data Summarization and Cleaning